sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 If the analytics library has an external script, you can add the library script tag to the [src/util/includeScripts.js](https://github.com/sharetribe/web-template/blob/main/src/util/includeScripts.js) file.
-You will also whitelist the corresponding URLs in the [server/csp.js](https://github.com/sharetribe/web-template/blob/main/server/csp.js) file.
+You will also need to whitelist the corresponding URLs in the [server/csp.js](https://github.com/sharetribe/web-template/blob/main/server/csp.js) file.